zackexplosion/ng-infinite-scroll/README.md

 # zackexplosion-ng-infinite-scroll

-A angualrjs infinite scrolling.
+An angualrjs infinite scrolling.
 Trigger events on scrolling to bottom.

 ## DEMO